WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.Home.md

 # Web Application Framework <i class="fas fa-home"></i>
-WorkplaceX is an open source framework to provide business data solutions (EPR and CRM) and content management (CMS) in one unified platform for the web.
-It's based on ASP.NET Core 5.0, MS-SQL and Angular.
-It helps to streamline business application development and provides the following features “out of the box”:
+WorkplaceX is an opensource framework to develop administrative web applications.
+It's a platform to build data solutions (ERP and CRM) together with content management systems (CMS) in one product.
+It helps to streamline business application development and is built with latest technology and standards.

+Target audience are companies to organize data, content, documentation and business processes.

 (Note)
 **Info:** WorkplaceX applications run on **Windows** and **Linux** web servers.